Cyber Monday 2019: 100+ best deals and sales to shop

 - The Body Shop: Take 40% off sitewide, 50% off seasonal items and 25% off the brand's huge selection of gifts through December 4.

+- Trunk Club: Nordstrom's styling service is one of our favorites, and right now the more you spend the more you'll get back.
+Spend $125 and you'll get a $25 credit, spend $250 for a $50 credit and spend $400 for a $100 credit.

-- Saks Fifth Avenue: When you spend $150 at the department store, you'll be rewarded with a $75 gift card, and that's easy to do with up to 50% off designer styles.
-Use code GIF19SF.
+- Saks Fifth Avenue: When you spend $150, you'll be rewarded with a $75 gift card, and that's easy to do with up to 50% off designer styles.
+Use code CYBER19SF.

 - Sam Edelman: Save 30% off select items using the code SAM2019.
 There's no better time to finally purchase those winter boots you've been eyeing.